Turing-Project-Manager/CodeHerdAPI/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Welcome to CodeHerdAPI, the backend application for a One-App-To-Rule-Them-All approach for Turing students to organize their projects called CodeHerd.
+Welcome to CodeHerdAPI the backend application for CodeHerd, a One-App-To-Rule-Them-All approach for Turing students to organize their projects.

 With CodeHerd, searching Slack high and low for that one link to that great resource a peer shared or remembering which of the 50 open tabs is the project requirements will be a thing of the past.
 CodeHerd gives Turing students one central location for all things related to a project.